 Assault on a Family or Household Member is considered domestic violence in Massachusetts.
 Massachusetts General Law c 265 section 13m defines assault on a family or household member.
-Assault on a Family or Household Member is a misdemeanor crime punishable by not more than 2.5 years in jail.
-A subsequent conviction of assault on a household member is a felony punishable by up to 5 years in prison.
-Anybody who is convicted or receives a CWOF (Continuation Without a Finding) must also complete a certified batterers program unless the judge writes specifically why the defendant is excused.
+Assault on a Family or Household Member is a misdemeanor crime.
+It is punishable by not more than 2.5 years in jail.
+A subsequent conviction of assault on a household member is a felony.
+That is punishable by up to 5 years in prison.
+Anybody convicted must also complete a certified batterer’s program.

-There are two way an assault charge may be proven.
+There are two forms of Assault on a family member.
 Assault is either an attempted battery or an immediate threatened battery.
 Battery is the unconsented to touching of another, like punching or slapping.

 - First, the defendant intended to put the victim in fear

-- Second engaged in some conduced aimed at the victim
+- Secondly, engaged in some conduct aimed at the victim

-- Third the victim reasonably thought there was an imminent threatened battery.
+- Thirdly, the victim reasonably believed there was an imminent threatened battery.

-In order for it to be a domestic violence the prosecutor must prove the defendant and victim were family or household members.
-Massachusetts law defines family or household members as a married couple, a couple that has a child in common, or have been in substantive dating relationship.
+Also, the prosecutor must prove the defendant and victim were family or household members.
+That is because Massachusetts law defines family or household members as a married couple, a couple that has a child in common, or have been in a substantive dating relationship.

-Domestic violence cases are treated very serious in courts in Massachusetts.
-Attorney Patrick Donovan, a Massachusetts criminal attorney, has successfully defended many domestic violence charges in Quincy, Boston and throughout Massachusetts.
-Attorney Donovan is a former prosecutor who uses that experience to get the best possible outcome for each of his clients.
-Attorney Donovan believes in taking a client first approach to all criminal defense cases.
+Courts treat domestic violence cases extremely seriously.
+In light of that, Patrick Donovan, a Massachusetts criminal attorney, has successfully defended many domestic violence charges in Quincy, Boston, and throughout Massachusetts.
+Mr. Donovan is a former prosecutor who uses that experience to get the best possible outcome for each of his clients.
+As a criminal defense lawyer, Mr. Donovan believes in taking a client-first approach to all criminal defense cases.